NateEag/how-i-code/content/dates-and-times.rst

 :category: data modeling
 :summary: A brief summary of time.

+Some programs need to know how much time passes between events but do not care when the events actually happen.
+Audio synthesis programs use time this way for things like `delay lines`_, while task schedulers often support job specifications like "run every 5 minutes".
+Do not use the system clock to measure elapsed time, because `system time changes unpredictably`_.
+Use the platform's `monotonic clock`_ instead.

+Programs that tell humans when events occur use dates and times to do so (including `timezones`_).

-A date marks a particular day in history (possibly in the future) using a specific `calendar`_ (frequently Gregorian).
+A date marks a particular day in history (perhaps in the future) using a specific `calendar`_ (frequently Gregorian).

 A time marks a specific moment during an unspecified day with a reasonable degree of precision.

-A datetime stores a date and a time together to identify a particular moment in history.
+A datetime identifies a particular moment in history by storing a date and a time together.

 Date fields should include ``date`` in their name, often as a prefix to a past-tense verb (``date_created``).
 Similarly, datetime fields should include